mserajnik/vmangos-deploy/README.md

   reflect these changes or alternatively re-create the world database and run migrations again.
 To do the latter, you can simply mount the initial database dump as described [here][world-db-dump-mount].
-Make sure your Docker images are newer than the commits mentioned above before re-creating the database via this method.
+Make sure your Docker images are based on the commits the edits were made in or newer before re-creating the database via this method.

 ### Creating database backups